Simone Biles sets all-time medal record at gymnastics worlds - WHIZ News

 “I can’t be more thrilled with the performance that I put out at this world championships,” she said.
 The medal record?
 “I’m not a number person.”

+“I’m second in the world after Simone Biles, and she’s obviously so amazing.
+And to be second is super crazy,” the 16-year-old U.S. gymnast Sunisa Lee said after taking silver behind Biles in Sunday’s floor exercise.
+“I don’t know how she’s been doing this for so long.”

+Biles’ 24th medal came on the beam, breaking a tie for 23 with Belarusian gymnast Vitaly Scherbo.

-Biles scored 15.066 on the beam after a near-flawless routine, opting for a simpler dismount than the double-double she performed earlier in the championships.
+Biles scored 15.066 after a near-flawless routine, opting for a simpler dismount than the double-double she performed earlier in the championships.

-That dismount is a sore point for Biles, who introduced the double-double to competition this season and feels the International Gymnastics Federation didn’t reward it with a high enough difficulty rating.
+That dismount is a sore point for Biles, who introduced the double-double to competition this season and had the skill officially named after her at the worlds — there are four Biles skills now.
+She feels the International Gymnastics Federation didn’t reward it with a high enough difficulty rating.

 “It’s not worth the one-tenth (extra difficulty point).
 I’m sorry, it’s just not,” she said.